-- 9.1.3 a significant decline in performance; - 9.1.4 signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries; - 9.1.5 unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation. - 9.2 Staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence e.g. [being male], having frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending, such as theft or robbery.
+- 9.1.1 increased absence from school; - 9.1.2 a change in friendships or relationships with older individuals or groups; - 9.1.3 a significant decline in performance; - 9.1.4 signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries; - 9.1.5 unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation. - 9.2 Staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence e.g. [being male], having frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending, such as theft or robbery.
 Further advice for schools is provided in the Home Office's Preventing youth violence and gang involvement and its criminal exploitation of children and vulnerable adults: county lines guidance.